 - Bus: City buses are a good and reliable way to get around.
 Many cities offer buses that drive along a sightseeing route.

-- Taxi: For some hidden spots you can take a taxi, which is mainly in front of all train stations, airports and next to bigger junctions.
+- Taxi: For some hidden spots, you can take a taxi, which is mainly available in front of all train stations, airports, and next to bigger junctions.
 For non-Japanese speakers, it is advisable to have the Japanese address of your destination on a piece of paper or marked on a map.
-Japanese generally will not take advantage of their clients, however, English-speaking taxi drivers are not very common.
+Japanese generally will not take advantage of their clients; however, English-speaking taxi drivers are not very common.
 It costs around 3 Euro (400 Yen) to 5 Euro (700 Yen) for a distance of 1 to 2 km.
 Every additional 500 meters costs 0.70 Euro.

 - Bicycles: Biking is a fun, healthy, and affordable way to explore Japanese cities.
 Many hotels and hostels provide free bikes for their guests or rent them for a fee between 7 and 10 Euro per day.